tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions copy.markdown

 The function becomes readable as a standard English statement: “Set age for Brunello di Montalcino to 25”.
 Using both internal and external labels is not a must, although our functions read more naturally when we have them.
 I'm quite amused by Swift's attempt to connect with the human programmer.

 <p><b>5.
 Mutating Functions</b></p>
-A mutating function is a special function that defined within a value type (such as a struct or enum) and is used to modify the properties of that value type.
-By default, functions defined within a value type are not allowed to modify the properties of the value type, but by marking a function as mutating, we are indicating that the function is able to modify the instance it is called on.
+A mutating function is a special function defined within a value type (such as a struct or enum) and is used to modify the properties of that value type.
+Otherwise, by default, functions defined within a value type are not allowed to modify the properties of the value type.

 Suppose we have a struct called CoffeeMachine, which has a coffeeAmount property representing the amount of coffee in the machine.
 We want to define a brewCoffee() method that simulates the brewing of fresh coffee (yum).
 The catch here is that the coffee machine has a fixed capacity, and we want to avoid exceeding it when making coffee.